-Financial instruments - IFRS 9, Financial Instruments ("IFRS 9") was issued by the International Accounting Standards Board ("IASB") on November 12, 2009 and will replace IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39") in three main phases.
+Financial instruments - IFRS 9, Financial Instruments ("IFRS 9") was issued by the International Accounting Standards Board ("IASB") on November 12, 2009 and will replace IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2013.
+The Company does not expect this pronouncement to have a significant impact on its results and financial position.